SEI-R-2-22/u2_lesson_group_git/README.md

 ### Git Collaboration

 One of the main advantages of being comfortable with `git` is that it allows you the ability to collaborate with teams through organizations and shared repositories hosted here on `Github`. `Git` is used for **Version Control**, which allows us to save _versioned_ copies of our project codebases as we add to them.
-Typically, we'll store these codebases on here on `Github`.
+Typically, we'll store these codebases here on `Github`.
 However, `git` also allows for collaboration.

 Take a second to think about how we've been receiving and submitting homework in this course.